-Any conflict among settings is resolved in favor of the most specific configuration rule.
-That is, a configuration record for a specific token at a specific DTU takes precedence over a record for any token at that specific DTU, and a configuration record for any token at a specific DTU takes precedence over a record for any token at any DTU.
+Any conflict among settings is resolved in favor of the most tightly-specified configuration rule.
+That is, a configuration record for a specific token at a specific DTU takes precedence over a record for any token at that specific DTU, and a configuration record for any token at a specific DTU takes precedence over a record for any token at a specific DTU takes precedence over a record for any token at a specific DTU.

-Hot Key Preferences
+Configuring Hot Key Preferences

-Hot keys can be configured for various Sun Ray utilities.
+Hot keyscan be configured for various Sun Ray utilities.
 The scope for these hot keys can be: